cterron/adsbstuff/README.md

 # adsbstuff
-Several stuff relate d to the design of a DIY ADS-B receiver using rasberr-pi and dump1090
+Several stuff related to the design of a DIY ADS-B receiver using rasberr-pi and dump1090